IBM/openshift-mongodb-enterprise-operator-example/README.md

 oc apply -f deployment/2-mongodb-deployment.yaml
 ```

-This process can take time as the mongo agents enable both tls and authentication.
+This process can take time as the Mongo agents enable both TLS and authentication.
 Check the state using `oc get mongodb` again.

 ```
 oc get mongodb